Everymind response to ABS Causes of Death data release 2020

 Key points in the ABS Causes of Death data 2020

-Everymind, through the Mindframe program, hosted a briefing for media and the suicide prevention sector today and has interpreted and summarised the data, with further detail available here.
+Everymind, through the Mindframe program, hosted a briefing for media and the suicide prevention sector today.

 Better data access to guide better decision-making